 3 Reasons Why You Should Not Text While Driving

 Smartphones have become something that many cannot live without.
 Some of us have even have such a great attachment that we text while driving.
 Smartphones are a great way of staying connected.
-However, using one while behind the wheel can have horrible consequences as it can severely impair safe driving.
+However, using one while behind the wheel can have horrible consequences as it can severely impair safe driving and lead to car accidents.
 Therefore, here are 3 reasons why you should not text while driving:

 1) You can injure yourself or someone else.
 Distracted Driving, as it is formally known, has taken the lives of over 3,000 Americans since 2015 according the Federal Communications Commission.
 Almost 400,000 more have been injured.

 2) Texting while driving is illegal in 14 different states including Florida.
 First passed in 2013, the Florida Senate made texting while driving illegal.
 Law enforcement officers can pull over drivers and issue a citation as a secondary offense.

 3) It can hurt your wallet.
 If you cause an accident while texting and driving, there is a good chance that you or your insurance company will be responsible for the damages.
 Even if your insurance company takes responsibility for the damages, that could still lead to higher premiums in the future and less money in your pocket.

 When you use your phone behind the wheel, you endanger yourself and everyone around you.
 It is a habit that can be very difficult to quit, but there are a few things that you can do to break it.
 First, you can leave your phone in an inaccessible location like a bag or a purse.
 That will eliminate any temptation of reaching for it.
 Also, you can connect your phone to your car through a hands-free option that is available in most new vehicles.
 This will allow you to use your phone without taking your hands off the wheel or your eyes off the road.
 Finally, you can put your phone on silent or turn it off while driving stopping any messages from coming through until you turn it back on at a safe location.